 After graduating from Emory University School of Law, Kevin established a reputation based on high-profile courtroom experience.
-During his first three years of practice, he successfully defended a Georgia-based national firm against the Trump organization in Donald J. Trump v.
-Positive Concepts, Ltd. He then represented Paulette Holyfield in Evander Holyfield's first divorce.
+During his first three years of practice, he successfully litigated several cases between large corporations as well as well-known individuals, including the representation of Paulette Holyfield in Evander Holyfield's first divorce.
 These significant early cases established the direction of Kevin's unique practice of complex litigation in more than 20 states over the past 35 years.

 - American Bar Association

 - All state and federal courts in Georgia

 - US Supreme Court

 - Emory University School of Law, J.D., 1986